 The Postdoctoral Scholar Appointment Process

 All postdoctoral appointments begin with a formal recruitment.
 Appointees must be offered positions by a School Dean, the Graduate Dean, or the Director of an Organized Research Unit (ORU).
 Offer letters must clearly state the:

 - Relevant information regarding benefits associated with the offer.

 Offer letters should be sent at least one month prior to the start date of the appointment.
 Potential postdoctoral appointees must also accept the offer in writing.
 Please work with your sponsoring unit staff for more details on the appointment process.

 Terms of Appointment

 All postdoctoral appointments are initially for a one-year period.
 All postdocs are required to work and be compensated at 100-percent time.
 Exceptions to less than full-time appointments must be initiated by the postdoc and endorsed by the appropriate university officials.

-The reappointment process must be initiated by the current postdoc's PI or advisor, and processed through the School or ORU.
-Make sure to speak with your PI or advisor several months in advance prior to termination of the existing appointment to determine if a reappointment will be offered.
+The reappointment process must be initiated by the current Postdoctoral Scholar's PI or Faculty Advisor, and processed through the School or ORU.
+Make sure to speak with your PI or Faculty Advisor several months prior to termination of the existing appointment to determine if a reappointment will be offered.